-Here are a good and bad example of an offline list:
+Here are examples of good and bad offline list:

-- Good example - When people buy from my online store, I ask them if they would also like to subscribe for email newsletters and promotions.
+- The good one - when people buy from my online store, I ask them if they would also like to subscribe to email newsletters and promotions.

-- Bad example - You set up a fish bowl by your cash register, so customers can drop in their business cards for a chance to win a free lunch.
+- The bad one - you set up a fish bowl by your cash register, so customers can drop in their business cards for a chance to win a free lunch.
 But later you decide to start sending them promotional content.

 6. Prepare Relevant Email Content